2. Charging Box

 Network charging guarantees supply and energy grid security by allowing energy suppliers or network operators to intervene in the charging process and briefly reduce or stop charging.
 This reduces load peaks caused by charging multiple vehicles at the same time.
 The aim is to compensate for fluctuations in the energy grid through the additional use and supply of renewable energies.

 Getting stuck somewhere without charging infrastructure because the battery's range is too short is a nightmare for many drivers.
 Range concerns are a popular argument from critics of electromobility.
-Still, this can be an issue for conventional motor vehicles, too.
+Still, this can be an issue for conventional motor vehicles too.
 The difference lies in the infrastructure for fuel stations/charging points.
-The best way to put range concerns to rest is to create better charging infrastructure.
+The best way to put range concerns to rest is to create a better charging infrastructure.
 This is exactly what Vattenfall InCharge is committed to achieving.
 At present, the energy company operates 25,000 charging points in Germany alone.

-Release, billing, charging statistics: for operators, RFID release offers an uncomplicated, comparatively inexpensive method of authentication for users.
+Release, billing and charging statistics: For operators, RFID release offers an uncomplicated, comparatively inexpensive method of authentication for users.
 If charging stations are equipped accordingly, energy purchases can be billed via a supplier with an RFID card.
 For users of these charging stations, the RFID function allows easy activation of the charging process and, optionally, quick and uncomplicated billing of the electricity purchased.
 However, RFID cards are a bit like the burner phones of charging cards: in public spaces, charging with a smartphone using a QR code or a charging app is becoming increasingly common.
 The future really does belong to the smartphone.

 Smart meters offer fleet managers the option of personalised energy management for their vehicle fleet.
 They measure and document the energy used in real time in a visually appealing way.
 This allows fleet managers to see current and historical consumption periods at a glance and identify potential savings.
 A smart meter helps to analyse and optimise the power requirements of the fleet.

-The Vattenfall InCharge app is software that gives users an overview of the distribution of the approximately 85,000 charging points in the network via their mobile phone.
+The Vattenfall InCharge app gives users an overview of the distribution of the approximately 85,000 charging points in the network via their mobile phone.
 In addition to current availability, it is possible to perform a cost comparison of the individual charging points or navigation to the respective locations.
 With numerous other functions, such as notification of free or newly installed charging stations, the app available for iOS and Android is useful and convenient for electric vehicle owners.

 A wallbox is a wall-mounted charging station for electric vehicles that ensures safe charging for people and vehicles.
 Predominantly used in the private sector, wallboxes are especially popular for residential properties with underground parking.
 They must be installed by a specialist and have a special RC circuit breaker.
 Wallboxes can operate with a higher charging capacity than conventional household sockets (up to 22 kW).
 In the home charging sector, Vattenfall provides charging solutions for every household.